dongdong/Notes/OS/IntroOS.md

 * Preview
 	- What is a process
-	- How are processes represented by OS?
+	- How are processes represented by OS
-	- How are multiple concurrent processes managed by OS?
+	- How are multiple concurrent processes managed by OS

 * What is a process